jzpero/mdnotes/docs/index.md

-I am making these notes as I go through my medical school and core Internal Medicine residency training in Canada.
+I am making these notes as I go through my medical school --> core Internal Medicine residency training in Canada.

 These notes are not necessarily updated nor up-to-date nor even complete; please refer to them for education purposes only.
-They are highly WIP.
+They are ha work in progress.
 I am not responsible for the clinical care derived from information found here.

 Created by Jasper Ho [@jasperchho](https://www.twitter.com/jasperchho), 📧 jasper.ho (at) medportal.ca.